Connect with us

 5. One Vanderbilt Place

-One Vanderbilt Place, the fifth in list of tallest buildings in the US, is a supertall office tower at the turn of 42nd Street and Vanderbilt Avenue in Midtown Manhattan, New York City.
+One Vanderbilt Place, the fifth in the list of tallest buildings in the US, is a supertall office tower at the turn of 42nd Street and Vanderbilt Avenue in Midtown Manhattan, New York City.

 Construction of the building, which is owned by SL Green Realty Corp., got underway on February 14, 2017, and the building topped out two months ahead of schedule on September 17, 2019.